webdevsuperfast/youtube-search-app/README.md

 # youtube-search-app

-Please note that you have to replace 'YOUR_API_KEY' in the App.vue component with a valid YouTube API key.
+Please note that you have to replace 'YOUR_API_KEY' in the src/App.vue component with a valid YouTube API key.